-In Arizona bacterial soft rot is occasionally reported to occur on cauliflower.
+In Arizona bacterial soft rot is occasionally reported to occur on greens.
 Bacterial soft rot does occur in the field, but is more common during post-harvest storage.
-Infection often occurs on cauliflower that is stored at warm temperatures, or if heat is allowed to accumulate in the storage containers.
-This disease is capable of destroying an entire lot of cauliflower.
+Infection often occurs on greens that are stored at warm temperatures, or if heat is allowed to accumulate in the storage containers.
+This disease is capable of destroying an entire lot of greens.

 Open wounds on the plant provide an entry for the bacterium.
-A plant that was infected with downy mildew or black rot or that has been damaged by freezing or insects is particularly susceptible to bacterial soft rot.
-The architecture of the cauliflower head also contributes to bacterial infection.
-The crevices formed by the immature flower buds are capable of holding water, creating an ideal environment for bacterial growth.
+A plant that was infected with downy mildew or that has been damaged by freezing or insects is particularly susceptible to bacterial soft rot.
 The initial sign of infection is water soaked spots on the plant.
-Once inside cauliflower the bacterium spreads rapidly.
-The bacterium dissolves the middle lamella that holds cells together and causes the inner contents of the cell to shrink.
-The infected portions of the plant can develop a brown color and the wet rot is often accompanied by a foul odor.
+Once inside the leaf the bacterium spreads rapidly.
+The bacterium dissolves the middle lamella that holds cells together and causes the inner contents of the cell shrink.
+The infected portions of the plant can develop a brown color and the wet rot is accompanied by a foul odor.

-Erwinia is spread by; machinery, insects, rain, irrigation and humans.
+Machinery, insects, rain, irrigation and humans spread Erwinia.

-Biological Control: There are no available methods for the biological control of Erwinia.
+Biological Control: There are no available methods for the biological control of bacterial soft rot.

-Chemical Control: There are no methods for the direct chemical control of Erwinia; however, insecticides can help control the insects that damage cauliflower leaving it susceptible to bacterial infection.
+Chemical Control: There are no methods for the direct chemical control of Erwinia; however, insecticides can control the insects that damage greens leaving it susceptible to bacterial infection.

-Cultural Control: Crops should be cultivated carefully, to prevent damage to the plant that could provide an entryway for bacterial infection.
+Cultural Control: Crops should be cultivated carefully to prevent damage to the plant that could provide an entryway for bacterial infection.
 It is important to control weeds in and around the field that could act as a host to Erwinia.

-Post-Harvest Control: Cauliflower should be handled carefully to avoid bruising and wounding that will leave the plant susceptible to infection.
-Plants must be thoroughly cleaned and stored at a low temperature, typically 40 °F. It is important to keep the storage facility free of soft rot bacteria by immediately destroying any infected plants and maintaining a clean facility.
+Post-Harvest Control: Greens should be handled carefully to avoid bruising and wounding that will leave the plant susceptible to infection.
+Plants must be thoroughly cleaned with a chlorine wash and stored at a low temperature, typically 40 °F. It is important to keep the storage facility free of soft rot bacteria by immediately destroying any infected plants and maintaining a clean facility.

 Alternative Control: Some growers spread compost on the soil to control pathogens.
+There are no alternative control methods that can be utilized during post-harvest storage.